-Just rinse the same pressure cooker in which we cooked rajma beans, with water and then keep again on stove top.
-Add 3 tbsp oil.
+Just rinse the same stovetop pressure cooker in which we cooked rajma beans, with water and then keep again on stove top.
+Add oil.

-When the oil becomes hot, lower the flame and add these whole spices - 1 small to medium tej patta, 3 cloves, 2 to 3 green cardamoms, 1 black cardamom, ½ inch cinnamon and ½ tsp cumin seeds.
+When the oil becomes hot, lower the heat and add these whole spices - tej patta, cloves, green cardamoms, black cardamom, cinnamon and cumin seeds.

 Let the spices crackle.

-Now add 1/3 cup thinly sliced onions.
-On a low to medium flame, begin sauteing the onions.
-Saute the onions till they start to become golden.
+Now add thinly sliced onions.
+On a low to medium heat, begin sauteing the onions.
+Saute the onions stirring often till they start to become golden.

-Now add the crushed ginger+garlic+green chilli paste along with ¼ cup chopped coriander leaves.
+Now add the crushed ginger+garlic+green chilli paste along with chopped coriander leaves.

 Stir and saute till the raw aroma of ginger-garlic goes away.
 This takes a few seconds.